Financial Aid Options

 - Operative Dentistry

-Information about the educational debt, earnings, and completion rates of students who attended the 2 year Advanced Education in General Dentistry (AEGD-Hialeah)program.
+Important information about the educational debt, earnings, and completion rates of students who attended the two- year UF Advanced Education in General Dentistry (AEGD-Hialeah) program.
 This information is provided in accordance with U.S. Department of Education regulations.

 Introduction to Financial Aid